Dynamical systems on some elliptic modular surfaces via operators on line arrangements: Notations and definitions

 If $\cC=(\ell_{1},\dots,\ell_{m})$ is a realization of $M$ and $\g\in PGL_{3}$, then $(\g\ell_{1},\dots,\g\ell_{m})$ is another realization of $M$; we denote by $[\cC]$ the orbit of $\cC$ under that action of $PGL_{3}$.
 The \emph{moduli space} $\cR(M)$ of realizations of $M$ parametrizes the orbits $[\cC]$ of realizations.
 A more detailed introduction to these moduli spaces together with a description of a software package in \texttt{OSCAR} that can compute these spaces is given in~\cite{Oscar}.

-In this article, we always assume that each subset of three elements of the the first four atoms is a basis (otherwise, we replace $M$ by a matroid isomorphic to it).
-Then in the moduli space $\cR(M)$, one can always map the first four vectors of $\cC\in[\cC]$ to the canonical basis, so that each element $[\cC]$ of $\cR(M)$ has a canonical representative, which we will identify with $[\cC]$.
+In this article, we always assume that each subset of three elements of the first four atoms is a basis (otherwise, we replace $M$ by a matroid isomorphic to it).
+Then in the moduli space $\cR(M)$, one can always map the first four vectors of $\cC\in[\cC]$ to a fixed projective basis, so that each element $[\cC]$ of $\cR(M)$ has a canonical representative, which we will identify with $[\cC]$.

 A useful tool for the computations related to the moduli space $\cR=\cR(M)$ of realizations of a matroid $M$ is what we call the period map: Let us denote by $\kU=\kU(M)$ the scheme of all realizations of $M$ in $\PP^{2}$.
 By analogy with similar objects, we call the quotient map